cklutzke/StaticTGC/README.md

 TODO List --------------------------

-Put a part in the shopping cart.
+Remember and display the contents of the shopping cart.

 Allow a customer to complete a purchase.